poweredbygrace/VCC-programming-assignments/README.md

 - Mobile app development with Flutter

 ## Contact
-Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/your-username/) or email me at [your-email@example.com] for any inquiries or collaborations.
+Feel free to reach out via [LinkedIn](https://www.linkedin.com/in/michaeloteng-adjei/) for any inquiries or collaborations.